 This guide contains resources and information to complement those found in Safety & Advocacy website:

-webAIRS stands for web-based anaesthetic incident reporting system.
-It's an online reporting tool available to all anaesthetic departments in Australia and New Zealand.
+webAIRS is aweb-based anaesthetic incident reporting system available to all anaesthetic departments in Australia and New Zealand.
 The system was developed by the Australian and New Zealand Tripartite Anaesthetic Data Committee (ANZTADC).

 Healthy doctors ensure a sustainable workforce that provides best patient care.
 Find out what we're doing to support our doctors' health and wellbeing, and the services and resources available to our fellows, trainees, specialist international medical graduates and immediate family members.